 Action Plan developed from the EIA Responsibility Status Draw up REF Code of Practice for approval by Research England, to include a confidential disclosure procedure for individual or special circumstances.
-Dean RKE Approved by RKEC, AB and Corporation.
-Submitted to Research England.
-Draw up relevant documents and timetable for implementing the confidential disclosure process.
-Head of Inclusivity, Dean RKE Documents completed and timetable to be completed.
-Provide equality training to SMT, Human Resources and the REF Steering Group Head of Inclusivity Head of Inclusivity, Dean of RKE and Head of Research have completed Advance HE training and will provide training to these groups.
+Dean RKE Complete.
+Approved and submitted to Research England.
+2. Draw up relevant documents and timetable for implementing the confidential disclosure process.
+Head of Inclusivity, Dean RKE Complete - documents produced and a timetable advertised.
+3. Provide equality training to SMT, Human Resources and the REF Steering Group Head of Inclusivity Complete.
 4. Carry out internal equality training session for all eligible staff.
-Head of Inclusivity Head of Inclusivity, Dean of RKE and Head of Research have completed Advance HE training and will provide training to all eligible staff.
-Establish list of eligible staff denoting contract status and early career status.
-RKE Administrator Initial list completed and will be reviewed at regular intervals.
-Establish list of staff on sick leave, maternity leave etc. for communication purposes.
-RKE Administrator Initial list completed (currently no staff) Will be reviewed at regular intervals.
-7. Invite all eligible staff to make a confidential disclosure for consideration by the Dean RKE and VP Resources, with support from HR, in relation to individual or special circumstances.
-Dean RKE Ongoing.
+Head of Inclusivity Complete.
+5. Establish list of eligible staff denoting contract status and early career status.
+RKE Administrator Complete.
+A list has been produced and reviewed.
+6. Establish list of staff on sick leave, maternity leave etc. for communication purposes.
+RKE Administrator Complete (no staff fell under this).
+Will be reviewed at regular intervals.
+Invite all eligible staff to make a confidential disclosure for consideration by the Dean RKE and VP Resources, with support from HR, in relation to individual or special circumstances.
+Dean RKE Complete.

 8. Prepare and review equality profile of all eligible staff by proposed and actual inclusion/exclusion in comparison to all HE academic staff: May 2019 (initial working profile); July 2019 (HESA return); July 2020 (census date).
-Head of Inclusivity Initial profile done.
+Head of Inclusivity All stages complete.
 9. Revise action plan throughout process.
-Dean RKE, Head of Inclusivity Ongoing.
+Dean RKE, Head of Inclusivity Complete.
+Checked at monthly REF Steering Group meetings.

-Last revised 03/05/2019
+Last revised 14/01/2021